Guide for New & Prospective Students

-Self-serve copying is available in the copy room (211 English Building).
-The copiers in the copy room are a thing of wonder--they collate, staple, duplex, and scan.
+Self-serve copying is available in the coffee/journals room on the 2nd floor of the English building.
 The folks in 208 will issue you a teaching access code; all copies made with this code will be allocated to your teaching account.

 You can also have copies made for free on the copier in 208, but you'll have to submit your material at least 24 hours in advance and they will not work with copyrighted material.
 Take your material into 208 and fill out the appropriate forms.

 The copier in the coffee/journals room is a thing of wonder--it collates, staples, duplexes, and probably slices and dices as well--but because it's used so heavily, often breaks down.
 In a pinch, you can run over to 208 and beg for mercy copying.

 Most English grad students choose to find off-campus apartments rather than living in graduate student dorms (Daniels Hall) or university family housing (Orchard Downs).
 Family housing has a less than stellar reputation, but it is not the worst you could do.
 For more information on university housing options, contact the university Housing Office.
 If you plan to live off-campus, there are a few things you need to know.